Core Model

 • Low-friction delivery: complexity is a hidden tax and a capture surface.
 (It lands hardest on exhausted people, and it rewards the folks who can afford experts, lobbyists, or full-time admin help.)

-• Contestability: if a system says no, a normal person needs a real way to challenge it.
-(Formal rights that are too slow, too vague, or too hard to use are not real rights.)
+• Contestability: if a system says no, a normal person needs a usable way to challenge it.
+(Formal rights that are too slow, too vague, or too hard to use do not work.)

 • Symmetric visibility: the institution can't be the only party who can see what happened.
 (If the system keeps the logs, the reasons, and the timing while the affected person gets a shrug, accountability becomes theater.)

 • Shared-gains feedback: broad gains reduce insecurity, which improves decisions, which reduces chaos.
-(Security makes people harder to manipulate.
-That's the whole point.
-If the gains show up only as faster extraction, tighter control, or higher margins, they are not shared gains.)
+Security makes people harder to manipulate.
+If the gains show up only as faster extraction, tighter control, or higher margins, they are not shared gains.

 Layer 3: The loop we are stuck in